dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-device.md

 State asus-fan-control version and OS information.

 **Basic configuration**
-If only temperatures were configured, add output of:
+If only temperatures were set and they worked, add output of:
 * `sudo asus-fan-control get-temps` (new default temperatures for your device)
 * `sudo asus-fan-control model-info`